How to Budget in 5 Steps — and Answers to Budgeting FAQs

 Cell phone bill

 Now move to variable monthly expenses.
-Variable costs generally stay within a certain range but will vary slightly each month.
+Variable costs generally stay within a certain range but vary slightly each month.
 Variable expenses may include:

 Credit card payments